craftablescience/VPKEdit/README.md

 A separate application with no external dependencies (`vpkeditcli`) provides a command-line interface.

+> [!NOTE]
+> If you need to edit files for a Source 2 game, consider using [Source 2 Viewer](https://s2v.app) instead.
+> This application targets GoldSrc and Source 1, and will not parse any Source 2 filetypes.

 ## Planned Features

 See [the open issues on this repository marked as an enhancement](https://github.com/craftablescience/VPKEdit/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).